tengkuhafidz/gatsby/docs/docs/schema-root-fields.md

 ## What are Schema Root Fields?

-Schema Root Fields are "entry point" of any GraphQL query.
-Gatsby generates two root fields for each `Node` type that has been created as a result of [Schema Generation](/docs/schema-generation).
-Third-party schemas and `createResolvers` API can add additional root fields on top of those.
+Schema Root Fields are the "entry point" of any GraphQL query.
+Gatsby generates two root fields for each `Node` type that gets created as a result of [Schema Generation](/docs/schema-generation).
+Third-party schemas and the `createResolvers` API can add additional root fields on top of those.

-The root fields that Gatsby generates are used to retrieve either one item of certain type or many items of that type.
+The root fields that Gatsby generates are used to retrieve either one item of a certain type or many items of that type.
 For example, for type `BlogPost`, Gatsby will create `blogPost` and `allBlogPost` root fields.

 While those fields can be used without any arguments, the additional power lies in the fact that they accept additional parameters to filter, sort or paginate the resulting data.
 As those parameters depend on a particular type that they are used for, Gatsby generates _Utility Types_ to support those.
 Those types are used in the root fields to support filtering or sorting, as well as to return Paginated Data.

 ## Plural root fields

 Plural fields accept four arguments - `filter`, `sort`, `skip` and `limit`. `filter` allows filtering based on node field values (see Filter Types below), `sort` sorts the result (see Sorting types below). `skip` and `limit` offsets the result by `skip` nodes and limits it to `limit` items.
-Plural root fields return Connection type (see Pagination Types below) for the returning type (eg `BlogPostConnection`).
+Plural root fields return a Connection type (see Pagination Types below) for the returning type (eg `BlogPostConnection`).

 ```
 {